ClusterLabs/pcs/README.md

 ### Installation from Source

 These are the runtime dependencies of pcs and pcsd:
-* python 2.7+
+* python 3.6+
-* python-lxml / python3-lxml
+* python3-lxml
-* python-pycurl / python3-pycurl
+* python3-pycurl
-* python-setuptools / python3-setuptools
+* python3-setuptools
 * ruby 2.0.0+
 * killall (package psmisc)
 * openssl
-* corosync
+* corosync 3.x
-* pacemaker
+* pacemaker 2.x

 It is also recommended to have these:
-* python-clufter / python3-clufter
+* python3-clufter
 * liberation fonts (package liberation-sans-fonts or fonts-liberation or fonts-liberation2)
 * overpass fonts (package overpass-fonts)

-If you plan to manage Corosync 1.x based clusters, you will also need:
-* cman
-* ccs

-It is however highly recommended for new clusters to use Corosync 2.x.
-Support for Corosync 1.x and CMAN has been deprecated in 0.9.160 and will be removed.
+For managing clusters running Pacemaker 1.x on top of Corosync 2.x or Corosync 1.x use pcs-0.9.x which you can get from the 0.9 branch.

 Apart from the dependencies listed above, these are also required for
 installation:

-* python development files (package python-devel / python3-devel)
+* python development files (package python3-devel)
 * ruby development files (package ruby-devel)
 * rubygems
 * rubygem bundler (package rubygem-bundler or ruby-bundler or bundler)